Slumdog Millionaires

 Apparently US Polo send over their leathers for the workers of Dharavi to turn into jackets which are then sold at huge margins to western consumers.
 ‘Made in America’ I think not!

-The next part of the slum tour was the most visceral.
-We headed to the residential sectors and these were no better than pictures of the Warsaw Ghetto you would see in a documentary.
-Most families only have 1 room in a tiny house.
+We headed to the residential sectors – the most dense where most families only have 1 room in a tiny house.
 2 if they are very lucky.
 The alleyways between them are so tight that John had to walk sideways like a crab for quite a bit.

 The residential zone is divided by religion, everyone mingles at work and gets on but they live separately.
 In the Islamic sector all the properties and businesses boast green Islamic flags and it was very eerily quiet.
 In the Hindu Sector there was loud Bollywood music and kids playing cricket in the few open spaces.
 It felt a bit like The Crystal Maze when Richard O’Brien led the team to the next zone.